Amazon Web Services (AWS) has been an advocate for robust cloud security since it launched in 2006.

 Despite roles removing the need to manage keys, API keys should still be employed and rotated regularly.

-By rotating keys regularly, one can control the time for which a key is considered valid, limiting the negative impact to the business if a compromise occurs.
+By rotating keys regularly, one can control the time for which a key is valid, limiting the negative impact on the business if a compromise occurs.

-Ensure access logging is enabled on the CloudTrail S3 bucket
+• Ensure enabling access logging on the CloudTrail S3 bucket:

 If you use an S3 bucket to store your CloudTrail logs, you should maintain records about all activities that touch or affect the CloudTrail.